PythonCHB/PythonCertSpring/Syllabus.md

 Each project group will be expected to present their work in one of the last two classes.
 The presentations should be focused on the software design, rather than the problem solved (though, of course, we'll want to know what problem you solved...)

-We will expect you to use a Revision Control system (likley github), and emply unit testing.
+We will expect you to use a Revision Control System (likely github), and employ unit testing.

+You should set it up with good package strucure -- ready to share and/or deploy.

+Confirm to PEP8 (unless you have a company style instead)

+Use PyChecker and/or PyLint and/or PyFlakes

 *Please have your project selected and be prepared to start right in on it on day one!*

 ## Typical class:

-Each class will typically begin with a lecture and in-class excercises about the lecture topic, totally 1- 1-1/2 hours.
+Each class will typically begin with a lecture and in-class excercises about the lecture topic, totally 1 -- 1-1/2 hours.

 The remaining class time will be spent workign on your projects in consultation with the instructors.

 In addition, as we work with you on your projects, we will highlight for the class interesting problems and their solutions that come up in class.

 # Schedule